nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### Maintainable

-> Readable and easy to edit code
+> Code that is readable and easy to contribute towards

 ## Appendix E : Product Survey